PetrKryslUCSD/MeshCore.jl/README.md

 # MeshCore.jl

 Small package for the topology of meshes for the Finite Element Methods (FEM).
+All essential topological incidence relations are provided: see the guide.
+The library provides efficient storage of  coordinates and connectivities in static arrays for speed of access.

+Note: The coverage appears low, but that seems to be a bug in the computation of the coverage when applied to one-line functions defined for multiple types.